Alcatecablee/fixwise/README.md

 **NeuroLint uses deterministic, rule-based transformations (NOT AI) to automatically fix 50+ code issues across 7 intelligent layers.**

-Born from real-world frustration on [Taxfy.co.za](https://taxfy.co.za), where **700+ errors were reduced to 70** using automated AST-based fixes.
-No LLM hallucinations, no unpredictable rewrites—just precise, repeatable transformations.

----

 ## Table of Contents

 - [The Problem](#the-problem)